Edmonstone House is said to have dated back to the 13th century, but was demolished in the 1950s.

 In May 2011 the Isle of Man-based developers Baywater (IOM) Ltd sought planning permission for 200 homes, a hotel and a supermarket.
 In May the following year Sheratan Ltd, another Isle of Man-based developed with the same address as Baywater, applied for permission to build 114 houses on the estate, although permission was refused.
 December 2012 saw an application by Baywater (IOM) Ltd for planning permission to create a cemetery within the eastern two-thirds of the estate, leaving the western third available for housing.

 In August 2013 the Edmonstone Estate was included in the City of Edinburgh Council’s Revised Craigmillar Urban Design Framework stressing the importance of preserving it as an important green space within the city’s Green Belt.
 Despite this applications have been made by housing developers to have Edmonstone removed from the designated Green Belt to allow new homes to be built within the estate’s boundaries.

 Sheratan Ltd submitted amendments to their May 2012 planning application in February 2014, and this time they were successful in their application.
-The company Edmonstone Homes Ltd, with the same address in the Isle of Man as Sheratan and Baywater, is now marketing homes as “Belle Vue at Edmonstone Estate”, a beautiful development of 3, 4 and 5 bedroom family homes”.
+The company Edmonstone Homes Ltd, with the same address in the Isle of Man as Sheratan and Baywater, subsequently marketed homes as “Belle Vue at Edmonstone Estate”, a beautiful development of 3, 4 and 5 bedroom family homes”.
 A rather sad end for a historic estate.

 Alternative names for Edmonstone

-Edmiston; Edmondstoun; Edmonston House; Edmonstone House; Edmondstone; Edmonston House; Edmonstown; Edmundston; House of Edmonstone
+Edmiston; Edmondstoun; Edmonston House; Edmonstone House; Edmondstone; Edmonston House; Edmonstown; Edmundistun; Edmundston; House of Edmonstone